What Is A Ghost Kitchen? (& How To Make Yours A Success)

-During COVID, takeout and delivery orders have become most restaurants’ bread and butter, and this trend is showing no trend of slowing down, especially as worries about the highly contagious Delta variant and breakthrough infections are still keeping many would-be diners at home.
-The ghost kitchen trend has also been accelerated by technology that makes it easier for customers to order takeout, such as food delivery apps.
+During COVID, using a restaurant online ordering system has become most restaurants’ bread and butter, and this trend is showing no trend of slowing down, especially as worries about the highly contagious Delta variant and breakthrough infections are still keeping many would-be diners at home.
+The ghost kitchen trend has also been accelerated by technology that makes it easier for customers to order takeout, such as third-party food delivery apps.
 According to a recent PYMNTS.com survey, 67% of restaurant orders now come from digital channels or phone orders.

-Whether you already operate a restaurant and are considering expanding to a ghost kitchen, or you want to open a brand-new dark kitchen concept, read on to learn some tips and ideas for starting a ghost kitchen.
+Whether you already operate a restaurant and are considering expanding to a ghost kitchen or want to open a brand-new dark kitchen concept, read on to learn some tips and ideas for starting a ghost kitchen.

 Table of Contents